SpectoLabs/hoverpy/docs/source/modify.rst

 >>>                 r.json()["time"])

-Time ``time`` key is inside the response, which is what we expected.
+The ``time`` key is inside the response, which is what we expected.

 ::